Back

 • The product owner is involved throughout the entire software development process, providing feedback to guide the project’s direction.

-• This development methodology promotes collaboration among cross-functional teams.
+• This software development methodology promotes collaboration among cross-functional teams.
 They work closely together and communicate to make decisions collectively.

 • Incorporates testing and quality assurance throughout the development process, not just at the end.
 It helps fix bugs early and create quality software.